phanta5m/chonky-kusto/KQL for sign-ins/Audit logs.md

 ## Audit logs
-### Union of 2 tables: AADUserRiskEvents & AuditLogs
+#### Union of 2 tables: AADUserRiskEvents & AuditLogs

+<p>Combining both tables allows one to confirm that alarm logic triggered a password reset</p>

+- The first one lists risk profile determinations as assessed by Microsoft
+- The second one lists 30 days of changes to the user's account

 ```kusto
 let User1 = dynamic(["username_here"]);